makisarvin/angular-backend-seed/README.md

 	> yo angular:route welcome

-This will create the controllers/welcome.js file with the WelcomeCtrl, the views/welcome.html file and will configure a route on the /welcome url.
+This will create the `controllers/welcome.js` file with the `WelcomeCtrl`, the `views/welcome.html` file and will configure a route on the `/welcome` url.
 Also it will add this dependency into index.html.

 lets add a link into index.html to navigate to this new page: